 Deutsche Bank, one of the highest profile European banks involved in the financial crisis, had a 6.4% share of the retail mortgage backed securities market according to Moody’s.
 That’s less than The Goldman Sachs Group Inc. GS, which paid a fine of $5 billion.

 Settlements have been reached with U.S. banks such as Bank of America Corp.
-(NYSE:BACF) and now the government’s focus has turned to European banks.
-In addition to Deutsche Bank, others include The Royal Bank of Scotland Group (NYSE:RBSC), Credit Suisse Group AG (NYSE:CSC), Barclays (NYSE:BCSC), UBS Group AG (:UBSN/A) and HSBC Holdings (NYSE:HSBCD).
+(NYSE:BACC) and now the government’s focus has turned to European banks.
+In addition to Deutsche Bank, others include The Royal Bank of Scotland Group (NYSE:RBSD), Credit Suisse Group AG (NYSE:CSD), Barclays (NYSE:BCSB), UBS Group AG (:UBSN/A) and HSBC Holdings (NYSE:HSBCF).

 A final deal for Deutsche Bank could come before the end of the Obama administration.
 It is not known if others will be settled by then or not.